The 15 Best Christmas Movies of All Time

 Rudolph the Red-Nosed Reindeer (1964)

 The 1964 television special is just as iconic as the song and poem it was based on.
-A stop-motion classic for the ages, Rudolph the Red-Nosed Reindeer find our titular hero struggling to find acceptance among Santa’s little helpers in Christmastown.
-With the help of an exiled elf named Hermey and a prospector named Yukon—as well as some memorable musical numbers—Rudolph battles the Abominable Snow Monster and saves Christmas.
-Its message was as important in 1964 as it is today: be yourself, find people who are like you, and sooner or later, the world will catch up to your uniqueness.
+A stop-motion classic for the ages, Rudolph the Red-Nosed Reindeer finds little Rudy struggling to find acceptance among Santa’s little helpers in Christmastown.
+With the help of an exiled elf and a grizzled prospector—as well as some memorable musical numbers—Rudolph battles the Abominable Snow Monster and saves Christmas.
+Its message was as important in 1964 as it is today: be yourself, and surround yourself with people who embrace the qualities that make you unique.

 A Christmas Carol (1951)